Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-These meatballs subs feature juicy meatballs cooked in a rich tomato sauce and then served on a soft bun with melted cheese.
-There is so much flavor in these delicious sandwiches and homemade is always better than takeout.
+These meatball subs feature juicy meatballs cooked in a rich tomato sauce and then served on a soft bun with melted cheese.
+There is so much flavor in these delicious sandwiches, and homemade is always better than takeout.

 meatball subs topped with mozzarella cheese, tomato sauce, and parsley served on a plate